The Essence of Arts Diplomacy™

 - Parts of Europe, (UK, Germany, Switzerland and the Netherlands)

-Following their programs in Morocco and Israel/Palestine, Saffron Caravan had an array of performances and music education classes:
+Following their programs in Morocco and the Middle East, Saffron Caravan had an array of performances and music education classes:

 - Srebrenica, Bosnia in the 20th anniversary year of the genocide in the former Yugoslavia